-Pete Maki is in his seventh season as the Lions' top assistant coach and was promoted to associate head coach during the summer of 2012.
+Pete Maki joined the Lions as an assistant coach in 2008 and was promoted to associate head coach during the summer of 2012.
 Maki serves as Columbia's pitching coach and recruiting coordinator.

 Columbia also set a new program record with 12 saves in 2013.
 The final save of the season came at the NCAA Fullerton Regional Tournament when Alex Black capped a 6-5 win in the 13th inning over New Mexico.
 Columbia held the Lobos, the nation's highest ranked offense, scoreless over the final seven innings to earn its first NCAA victory in school history.